Over-the-horizon radar: History

 Engineers in the Soviet Union are known to have developed what appears to be the first operational OTH system in 1949, called "Veyer".
-However, little information on this system is available in western sources, and no details of its operation are known.
+However, little information on this system is available in Western sources, and no details of its operation are known.
 It is known that no further research was carried out by Soviet teams until the 1960s and 70s.

-Much of the early research into effective OTH systems was carried out under the direction of Dr. William J. Thaler at the Naval Research Laboratory.
+Much of the early research into effective OTH systems was carried out under the direction of Dr. William J. Thaler at the United States Naval Research Laboratory (NRL).
 The work was dubbed "Project Teepee" (for "Thaler's Project").
 Their first experimental system, MUSIC (Multiple Storage, Integration, and Correlation), became operational in 1955 and was able to detect rocket launches 600 mi away at Cape Canaveral, and nuclear explosions in Nevada at 1,700 mi.
 A greatly improved system, a testbed for an operational radar, was built in 1961 as MADRE (Magnetic-Drum Radar Equipment) at Chesapeake Bay.
 It detected aircraft as far as 3000 km using as little as 50 kW of broadcast energy.

 As the names imply, both of the NRL systems relied on the comparison of returned signals stored on magnetic drums.
 In an attempt to remove clutter from radar displays, many late-war and post-war radar systems added an acoustic delay line that stored the received signal for exactly the amount of time needed for the next signal pulse to arrive.
 By adding the newly arrived signal to an inverted version of the signals stored in the delay line, the output signal included just the changes from one pulse to the next.
 This removed any static reflections, like nearby hills or other objects, leaving only the moving objects, such as aircraft.
-This basic concept would work for a long-range radar as well, but had the problem that a delay line has to be mechanically sized to the pulse repetition frequency of the radar, or PRF.
-For long-range use, the PRF was very long to start, and deliberately changed in order to make different ranges come into view.
+This basic concept would work for a long-range radar as well but had the problem that a delay line has to be mechanically sized to the pulse-repetition frequency of the radar, or PRF.
+For long-range use, the PRF was very long to start, and deliberately changed to make different ranges come into view.
 For this role, the delay line was not usable, and the magnetic drum, recently introduced, provided a convenient and easily controlled variable-delay system.

 Another early shortwave OTH system was built in Australia in the early 1960s.
-This consisted of several antennas positioned to be four wavelengths apart, allowing the system to use phase-shift beam forming to steer the direction of sensitivity and adjust it to cover Singapore, Calcutta and the UK.
+This consisted of several antennas positioned four wavelengths apart, allowing the system to use phase-shift beamforming to steer the direction of sensitivity and adjust it to cover Singapore, Calcutta, and the UK.
 This system consumed 25 mile of electrical cable in the antenna array.